.png)

 When we don't quite know what to do yet.

-This is true for children—and it’s true for us.
+This is true for children—and it is true for us.

 FEATURED POSTS